janneri/bots-of-black-friday/README.md

 ```

 The game ticks in 1 second, and your bot needs to be in sync with that.
-For a 1s tick, you probably want to register your next move every 500ms.
+Because of the 1-second tick rate, you probably want to register your next move every 500ms.
 As the quality of the bots improve, the game moderator can shorten the cycle.
 Network quality matters.

 ## Running the server